-The 5 elements of Chinese medicine
+The use of the 5 elements in Chinese medicine

 The core principles of the 5 elements of Chinese cosmology are based on the constant search for balance and harmony between the energies symbolized by the Wood, Fire, Earth, Metal, Water elements.